A miracle is blossoming in the a family’s home in Virginia.

 When the ultrasound technician left the room abruptly and came back with the OB-GYN, the family knew something was wrong.
 The doctor told them that Lily’s arms and legs were much smaller than they should be and her feet appeared to be clubbed, she said.

-Later, a maternal-fetal medicine specialist at the Eastern Virginia Medical School diagnosed Lily with skeletal dysplasia, or dwarfism, and, as the pregnancy progressed, told the parents that their daughter’s condition likely was fatal.
+Later, a maternal-fetal medicine specialist at a local university medical center diagnosed Lily with skeletal dysplasia, or dwarfism, and, as the pregnancy progressed, told the parents that their daughter’s condition likely was fatal.

 “Around 26 weeks, I was asked if abortion was an option.
 Clearly, the answer was a profound no. We love our daughter and thanked God for every minute of her life,” she continued.